sjjgh/sjjgh.github.io/_posts/2025-01-12-Embedding.md

 ## Think deeper on the assumpiton
-The above process seems to work fine—and in practice, it indeed works remarkably well.
-However, relatively few discussions dig deeper into why it works, or what assumptions are quietly supporting it.

-This naturally leads to a central question:

-Why homophily?

-The question is very natural be discussed rarely.
-There are so many different relationships in realworld.
-Why we choose similarity specifically?
-Why it works well?
+Now we know what kind of base our house of embedding was built on, but someone might ask: Why this base, is it solid?

+Specifically, why we use homophily as our assumption? is it reliable?
 Can it goes wrong in some situations?

 To answer these questions, we can discuss two closely related aspects: